 The 6700k was an easy choice, I considered the 6600k, but ultimately I knew I'd be kicking myself down the road if I didn't get the i7.
 I'm currently at a rock solid stable 4.60GHz overclock, and I'm going to stay here.
 4.70GHz wanted a bit more voltage than I was willing to give it (near 1.435V).
-I didn't win the silicone lottery, but I'm very happy with the power.
+I didn't win the silicon lottery, but I'm very happy with the power.

 The H100i V2 is a good AIO, and it keeps my 4.60GHz CPU at a nice 65 C at full load (benched over 12 hours on RealBench) on the "Quiet" setting.
 I can't make it any hotter, so it's doing it's job.
 Changing the glowing color of the Corsair logo is pretty sweet too, even if it eats up one of you USB2 headers.

 The MSI M5 is a sweet board.
 Easy to build on, sturdy, and plenty of peripheral ports.
 The onboard audio sounds nice, and it looks sharp.

 I like Crucial and have had good luck with their RAM before.
 These sticks XMP'ed to 2400MHz with one click as advertised.
 They look decent, and they don't get very hot.